tmatsuzawa2/dehaze/README.md

 <img src = "https://github.com/tmatsuzawa2/dehaze/blob/master/formula2.png?raw=true" class="center" width="600px"/>

-Here I represents the intensity of image, and A represents the atmosphere of the image.
-Ω here is an application variable between 0 and 1.
+Here I represents the intensity of image, and A represents the atmosphere of the image. ω here is an application variable between 0 and 1.

 Since there is no object in the world that is completlely free of particle, human can not sense depth levels without any haze available.
-Therefore, it is better to leave Ω less than 1 (suggested 0.95 at most).
+Therefore, it is better to choose ω less than 1 (suggested 0.95 at most).

 ```markdown
 function depth_est = get_depth_estimate(image, atmosphere, omega, w_size)